The Common Lisp Cookbook – Loop, iteration, mapping

 Iterate unique features lacking in loop

-iterate has some other things unique to it.
+Iterate has some other things unique to it.

-If you are a newcomer in Lisp, itā€™s perfectly OK to keep this section for later.
-You could very well spend your career in Lisp without resorting to those featuresā€¦ although they might turn out useful one day.
+If you are a newcomer to Common Lisp, it’s perfectly OK to keep this section for later.
+You could very well spend your career in Lisp without resorting to these features

 No rigid order for clauses

 loop requires that all for clauses appear before the loop body, for example before a while.
-Itā€™s ok for iter to not follow this order:
+It’s ok for iter to not follow this order:

-(iter (for x in '(1 2 99)
+(iter (for x in '(1 2 99))

 (while (< x 10))